 It is actually not difficult at all to build a good investment checklist yourself.
 However, it takes some time and requires some research.

-First of all, we need a good starting point.
-What could be more obvious than to start with what we have learned from the well-known investment gurus and top investors like Benjamin Graham, Warren Buffett, Charlie Munger, Phil Fisher, Seth Klarman etc.?
-There are plenty of books and other information on the subject.
+First, we need a good starting point.
+What could be more obvious than to start with what we have learned from the well-known investment gurus and top investors like Benjamin Graham, Warren Buffett, Charlie Munger,

 We could, for example, start analogous to Warren Buffett with the following 5 categories: